MostafaZeto/finmid_challenge/readme.md

 ## Overview:
-This repository contains scripts and tools developed to analyze and reconcile data for a specific business challenge.
+This repository contains scripts and tools developed to analyze and reconcile data for a Finmid business challenge.
 The scripts are organized into two main folders: `eda_scripts` and `tasks_sql_scripts`.
 Each folder contains scripts designed to address different aspects of the challenge in addition to performing some data restructuring during exploration.
 Below is a detailed breakdown of the contents and their purposes.

 ## Challenge Initiation:
 1. Docker compose file was executed to set up the environment.
 2. Connected to the Postgres instance using DBeaver.
-3. Created exploratory data analysis (EDA) scripts to facilitate analysis.
+3. Created exploratory data analysis (EDA) scripts to facilitate analysis, plesae run these scripts first (except the python script) to be able to run the tasks solution.
+4. SQL scripts solving the tasks should run easily once step 3 is done successful.
-4. Used Google Sheets and Looker for visualization.
+5. Used Google Sheets and Looker for visualization, links are provided in txt file.

 i.
 EDA Scripts